Twin Cities Office (Downtown Minneapolis/St. Paul)

 - Must pass a background check;

-- A current driver’s license and reliable access to a car with current insurance;
+- A current driver’s license and reliable access to a car with current insurance; and

 - Four-year college degree, all majors considered.